Deniliquin and Moama Railway Company: Performance

 In 1908, the dividend rose to 5%.
-The chairman said 'that business had been better than for many years, and no extra labor had been employed.
-The directors had purchased 250 tons of new rails to keep the line in thorough order.'
+The chairman said that "business had been better than for many years, and no extra labor had been employed.
+The directors had purchased 250 tons of new rails to keep the line in thorough order".
 The same dividend was paid in 1910 and 1911.
-In 1914 a 1 shilling bonus was added to the 5% dividend.
-The chairman said 'During the lean years the shareholders had to go without any dividends, but on the present occasion the business transacted has been so good that the directors felt justified in recommending payment of a bonus of 1/- per share in addition to the 5% dividend.'
-In 1919 the dividend was 6%.
-The dividend rose to 7% in 1921.
+In 1914, a 1-shilling bonus was added to the 5% dividend.
+The chairman said: "During the lean years the shareholders had to go without any dividends, but on the present occasion the business transacted has been so good that the directors felt justified in recommending payment of a bonus of 1/- per share in addition to the 5% dividend".
+In 1919, the dividend was 6%, and it rose to 7% in 1921.
 The same dividend was paid in 1922.
-In 1923 the dividend was 8%.
-In August 1923 at the 98th half-yearly meeting an 8% dividend was announced.
-The directors also informed the shareholders that negotiations were In progress between the Government (Victoria) and the company for the purchase of the company's property.
+In 1923, the dividend was 8%.

-The shareholders endorsed the sale and on Tuesday 5 February 1924 the last (99th) half-yearly meeting was held.
+In August 1923, at the 98th half-yearly meeting, an 8% dividend was announced.
+The directors also informed the shareholders that negotiations were In progress between the Victorian Government and the company for the purchase of the company's property.
+The shareholders endorsed the sale and, on Tuesday 5 February 1924, the 99th and last half-yearly meeting was held.
 A dividend of 3% was approved.
-The chairman Mr S J Staughton said he was sorry the company had come to an end, not only because it was a good financial investment, but because it was always a pleasure to him to visit Deniliquin and to know the very satisfactory way the staff had always helped to make the business a success.
+The chairman, S J. Staughton said he was sorry the company had come to an end, not only because it was a good financial investment, but because it was always a pleasure to him to visit Deniliquin and to know the very satisfactory way the staff had always helped to make the business a success.
 Whether the railway would be as satisfactory to the residents of the district as it had been formerly, remained to be proved.